 Bootcheck then uses the stage 2 Mercury compiler to build the C files of another Mercury compiler, the stage 3 compiler, and compares them with the C files of the stage 2 compiler, which were built by the stage 1 compiler.
 If they differ, then the stage 2 compiler does not execute the same algorithm as the stage 1 compiler.
 Since the stage 1 and 2 compilers were built from the same source, the difference must have been introduced by differences in the compilers used to compile that source.
 Since stage 1 was compiled with a trusted compiler, the compiler used to generate the stage 2 executable (i.e. the stage 1 compiler) must be buggy.
 If this happens, the compiler doesn't "bootstrap" -- it cannot reliably compile itself.

-Finally, if you have checked out the "tests" module from CVS, the bootcheck will use the stage 2 compiler, library and runtime to run all the tests in the testing hierarchy.
+Finally the bootcheck will use the stage 2 compiler, library and runtime to run all the tests in all the subdirectories of the test directory.

 Check out the tools/bootcheck script to see further documentation on how it works.
-You can build only specific stages, just run the tests, omit building certain parts of the compiler, and much much more.
+You can specify the grade to be tested, build only specific stages, run the tests only in certain subdirectories, and much, much more.

 Bootchecking can take quite a while -- 1-3 hours is not uncommon.
-It's a good idea to run the bootcheck in the background and log the results to a file.
+It is a good idea to run the bootcheck in the background and log the results to a file.
 For example:

 By default this directory is compiled with no tracing enabled, even when a .debug or .decldebug grade is specified.
 This allows the declarative debugger to take advantage of optimisations such as tail recursion and reduces the size of the installed libraries.